agholson/Grids/README.md

 #  Grids in SwiftUI
+From the CodeWithChris Design course: https://learn.codewithchris.com/courses/take/design/lessons/26070143-lesson-4-grids

+# Fixed VGrid
 The `VGrids` grow vertically, but place new content into each of the columns you defined.

-# Fixed VGrid
 The following code produces a LazyVGrid (shows only items the user views) with three columns of equal width (100), 5px spacing between each of them.
 ```